windoze95/pretty-safe-backup/README.md

 ```

 #### Configuration
-Configuration files are writen and edited internally, if created manually, any edits in the future may require that you manually delete the config's rsync script in */etc/xdg/psb/*, which will be necessary until a proper configuration editor is implimented, and any edits to existing run configs (regardless of method) will require a restart of the rotator daemon for the changes to take effect and to drop the old data from memory.
+Any edits to existing run configs (regardless of method) will require a restart of the rotator daemon for the changes to take effect and to drop the old data from memory.

 Run configs, by default, go in */etc/xdg/psb/run/*.

 - enabled: True to enable, or false to disable.
 - compatibility-key: A string, unique to each config and is regenerated each time the application writes/edits the run config.
 If an existing run config is edited, it is required to restart the rotator daemon on the remote destination if you are using one.
 - name: The name field in the config must match the name of the file(not including extension ".toml"), and should contain no spaces.
 - description: A short description of the backup operation.
 - source: Absolute path to source directory.
-- includes: Add paths relative to source to directories or files to make exceptions to an excluded directory, excepts wildcard as well.
+- includes: Add paths relative to source to directories or files to make exceptions to an excluded directory, accepts wildcard as well.
-- excludes: Add paths relative to source to directories or files, excepts wildcard as well.
+- excludes: Add paths relative to source to directories or files, accepts wildcard as well.
 - backup-directory: Optional.
-Overrides the path to the backups directory for current operation.
+Overrides the path to the backups directory.
 - remote-host: Only for remote backup destination.
 Address to remote backup server.
 - username: Only for remote backup destination.
 Username of SSH user on remote backup server.
 - port: Only for remote backup destination.
 SSH port to remote backup server.